-Dr. Jonathan F. Phillips, Associate Professor of Military History, joined the faculty at the Marine Corps Command and Staff College (CSC) in January 2010.
+Dr. Jonathan F. Phillips, Dean of Academics, joined the faculty at the Marine Corps Command and Staff College (CSC) in January 2010 and assumed his current role in July of 2018.

 From 2012 to 2016, he served as CSC’s Security Studies department head.
 In this role, he oversaw and directed a large portion of the college’s zero-based curriculum review and redesign.